citp/privacy-policy-historical/j/je/jes/jessops.com.md

 _Member's Area_
 Membership of our "Member's Area" is optional, and membership is not essential to make a purchase.
 Customers who choose to join our Member's Area are subject to the same Privacy Policy as non-members.
 We may ask for additional information from users who sign up for the Member's Area, including an additional delivery address.
 We will not share this information with third parties, except for the purposes of fulfilling an order.
 We send update emails to our Members from time to time, to keep them up to date with product launches, promotions and site news.
-Members can opt-uot of these emails at the time of registration, or by replying to the original email with the word "unsubscribe" in the subject line, or by emailing webmaster@jessops.com.
+Members can opt-out of these emails at the time of registration, or by replying to the original email with the word "unsubscribe" in the subject line, or by emailing webmaster@jessops.com.

 _Cookies_
 A cookie is a piece of data stored on the user's computer tied to information about the user.
 Usage of a cookie is in no way linked to any personally identifiable information while on our site.
 We use both session ID cookies and persistent cookies.
 For the session ID cookie, once users close the browser, the cookie simply terminates.
 A persistent cookie is a small text file stored on the user's hard drive for an extended period of time.
 Persistent cookies can be removed by following Internet browser help file directions.
 More information on cookies can be found here: <http://www.allaboutcookies.org/>

 By setting a cookie on our site, the site can 'remember' who you are, if you are a "Member" of our "Member's Area".
 Persistent cookies enable the site to "remember" what you have in your trolley.
 No personal information is recorded in these cookies - only the contents of your trolley.

-We have no third-party cookies on our website, nor do we share the information recorded in them with anyone else.

-_Third Party Advertising_
-We do not have ANY third party advertising on our site.

 _Log Files_
 Like most standard Web site servers we use log files.
 This includes internet protocol (IP) addresses, browser type, internet service provider (ISP), referring/exit pages, platform type, date/time stamp, and number of clicks to analyze trends, administer the site, track user's movement in the aggregate, and gather broad demographic information for aggregate use.
 IP addresses, etc. are not linked to personally identifiable information.
 We use a tracking utility called Webtrends that uses log files to analyze user movement.